MitchForest/finlitgg/.docs/user-stories.md

 ### Automations Oversight
 - As a Guardian, I want to review, approve, or lock automations created by my child so that I ensure money flows stay responsible.
+- As a Guardian, I want to see wow playground plan submissions with projected wealth ladder milestones so that I can assess the long-term impact before activating anything.
+- As a Guardian, I want to return a plan with inline comments or requested changes so that my child can iterate while staying autonomous.
 - As a Guardian, I want to clone or share automation templates with my child so that I can teach best practices hands-on.
 - As a Guardian, I want to audit the log of automation executions so that I know when adjustments are needed.